Skip to content

 10–12 March 2026

-Join us for three inspiring days dedicated to the power of play in early childhood education.
+Thank you to everyone who joined us for three inspiring days dedicated to the power of play in early childhood education.

 Illustration of orangutan and butterfly measuring a tall plant